A look at how provinces plan to emerge from COVID-19 shutdown - Sylvan Lake News

 Manitoba

-May 4 is the day Manitoba plans to allow reopening of health offices, including dentists, chiropractors and physiotherapists.
-Retail businesses to reopen at half occupancy as long as they can ensure physical spacing.
-Restaurants to reopen patios and walk-up service.
-Museums and libraries to open doors, but occupancy to be limited to 50 per cent.
-Playgrounds, golf courses and tennis courts can reopen along with parks and campgrounds.
-A second phase of the plan is to begin no earlier than June 1.
-That’s when restaurants to be allowed to open indoor dining areas and non-contact children’s sports to resume.
+Today’s the day Manitoba allows health offices, including dentists, chiropractors and physiotherapists to reopen.
+Retail businesses are to reopen at half occupancy as long as they can ensure physical spacing.
+Restaurants can reopen patios and walk-up service.
+Museums and libraries are also to open doors today, but occupancy is to be limited to 50 per cent.
+Playgrounds, golf courses and tennis courts are to reopen as well, along with parks and campgrounds.
+A second phase is to begin no earlier than June 1.
+That’s when restaurants would be allowed to open indoor dining areas and non-contact children’s sports would resume.
 Mass gatherings such as concerts and major sporting events will not be considered before September.

 —-